The guide for enrolled transfer students contains advice on requirements and deadlines which are critical to completing your degree on time.

 - Evaluation of Transfer Credit

 - Building a Schedule

 - Ten Things to Know

+All transfer students enter into the College’s “Traditional Curriculum.”
 The College has a series of competency and area requirements that all students must fulfill.
 Refer to the degree requirements page for a complete summary of these requirements.
-You will have some or all of these requirements filled with courses from your previous institution.
-You must fulfill at U.Va. any remaining requirements.
+You will have some or all of these requirements filled with courses transferred from your previous institution.
+You must fulfill any remaining requirements at UVA.

 Check your Student Center on SIS to determine which requirements you have completed and which you still need to take.
 Make a list of those requirements you have not completed and keep them in mind as you browse through the Schedule of Courses on SIS to select classes.
-Be sure to take an ENWR 1510 and foreign language class during the fall if you have not fulfilled the first-writing and foreign language requirements.
-If you wish to submit a portfolio for review, see University of Virginia Writing Program: Placement The deadline for portfolio review is July 29 of this year.
-Check the web site listed above for important portfolio submission details.
+Take an ENWR 1510 and/or foreign language class during the fall if you have not fulfilled one or both of these.
+If you wish to submit a portfolio to the English Department for review and possible exemption from the First Writing Requirement, see the University of Virginia Writing Program: Placement website for instructions, and then email Professor Donovan your informed questions.
+The deadline for portfolio review is July 29 of this year.

 The University numbers courses from 1000 through 9999.
 Courses numbered on the 1000 and 2000 levels are usually designed for students with little previous knowledge of a subject.
 In many cases such courses must be taken before more specialized offerings in the 3000 and 4000 levels can be taken.
-5000-level courses are graduate courses that may also open to upperclass undergraduates.
+5000-level courses are graduate courses that may also open to upper-class undergraduates but should not be selected unless specifically advised by the instructor or the student’s faculty advisor.
 You are responsible for verifying that you have the prerequisites for any course you select.
 If you are in doubt, you should confer with the professor who teaches the course.
 Courses numbered beyond the 5999 level are not open to undergraduates.